-- Analyse local fit note usage and encourage greater use of the 'may be fit for work' option. - Provide training and operational improvements to optimise fit note consultations, including triage and professional resource allocation. - Use the fit note as an early intervention point to catalyse referral to dedicated work and health support, including making the case for change to fit note to enable easier signposting to early occupational health support.
+- Analyse local fit note usage and encourage greater use of the 'may be fit for work' option. - Provide training and operational improvements to optimise fit note consultations, including triage and professional resource allocation. - Use the fit note as an early intervention point that can catalyse referral on to dedicated work and health support, including making the case for change to fit note to enable easier signposting to early occupational health support.